-One of our most popular articles is Street Light Design and I thought it was about time to offer a step by step to sign lighting design.
-This will give you the information on designing a perfect sign lighting solution from the beginning to end.
+One of our most popular articles is Street Light Design and I thought it was about time to offer a step-by-step to sign lighting design.
+This will give you the information on designing a perfect sign lighting solution from beginning to end.

 Step 1 – Determine the size of the sign

-First thing is how big is the sign?
-Is it single or double sided?
+The first thing is how big is the sign?
+Is it single or double-sided?
 Does the entire sign need to be illuminated or just a section of the sign?

 What about internally illuminated signs?
 Do you know what you want to use for internally illuminating the sign?
 How many watts are you going to need for operation?

 Knowing exactly how much area is going to require coverage will help narrow down the design parameters quickly.
-Internal signs require additional engineering, but knowing the height, width and depth of the sign cabinet is part of the first step to determine how much light is going to be required.
+Internal signs require additional engineering, but knowing the height, width, and depth of the sign cabinet is part of the first step to determining how much light is going to be required.

-Step 2 – Find out if electric is available
+Step 2 – Find out if electricity is available

 A lot of signs are installed in medians or out where standard grid power doesn’t readily exist.
-If you were to bring electric to the site of the sign, how much is this going to cost?
-Is this going to destroy surrounding area such as roads, landscapes, etc?
+If you were to bring electricity to the site of the sign, how much is this going to cost?
+Is this going to destroy surrounding areas such as roads, landscapes, etc?
 Don’t forget to leave the repair work out of your cost figures.